-Da Guo, a 22-year-old factory worker, had his first QQ nine years ago.
+Da Guo, a 22- year- old factory worker, had his first QQ nine years ago.
 At that time, he was still a schoolboy, living in a poor village in inland China and knowing nothing about the internet.
 His older brother had already worked away in cities for two years.
 During Chinese New Year when his brother came back for the family reunion, Da Guo heard for the first time about the magical QQ that urbanites used.
-As Da Guo remarked, once upon a time QQ was regarded as the symbol of modern life, especially among people in rural areas.26 and was mainly used by urban elites.29 Even though the 'digital divide' between urban and rural has been reduced following two decades of major investment in internet and information service infrastructures in rural China, by the end of 2014 only 27.5 per cent of 649 million netizens in China belonged to the rural population.30 Due to the digital divide and other gaps in material life, as well as the hukou status assigned at birth, urban lifestyles have long been considered superior,31 and admired by the rural population.32 In such a context QQ, perceived as a digital privilege enjoyed by the urbanites, immediately gained a lofty status among the rural population when it first appeared in their lives.
-Clearly among rural young people such as Da Guo, the symbolic meaning of QQ outweighed their actual use of it.
+As Da Guo remarked, once upon a time QQ was regarded as the symbol of modern life, especially among people in rural areas.

+In the early stage of internet development in China, the eastern area had much higher rates of internet penetration than the less developed western and inland regions (Li & Shiu, 2012).
+China's commercial internet came into existence in 1995 in urban areas such as Beijing and Shanghai (Harwit & Clark, 2008), and was mainly used by urban elites (Tai, 2006).
+Due to the digital divide and other gaps in material life, as well as the hukou status assigned at birth, urban lifestyles have long been considered superior (Potter, 1983), and admired by the rural population (Yan, 1999).
+In such a context QQ, perceived as a digital privilege enjoyed by the urbanites, immediately gained a lofty status among the rural population when it first appeared in their lives.
+Clearly among rural young people such as Da Guo, the symbolic meaning of QQ out-weighted their actual use of it.
 To get a sense of how many people had a QQ before they had private access to the internet, a survey was conducted in September 2014 among 200 people in GoodPath and 48 people in Shanghai (Chart 2.2).